zriyansh/signoz.io/docs/install/docker-standalone.md

 1. <CloneRepo />

 2. To install SigNoz, enter the `sudo docker-compose up` command, specifying the following:
-    - `--env-file` and the path to your environment variables file
     - `-f` and the path to your configuration file
     - `-d` to un containers in the background